 On December 31, 2017, the Tax Cuts and Jobs Act (the "TCJA") was enacted and was effective January 1, 2018.
-In accordance with Accounting Standards Codification 740, Accounting for Income Taxes, which requires companies to recognize the effects of tax law changes in the period of enactment.
 This overhaul of the US tax law made a number of substantial changes, including the reduction of the corporate tax rate from 35% to 21%, establishing a dividends received deduction for dividends paid by foreign subsidiaries to the US, elimination or limitation of certain deductions (interest, domestic production activities and executive compensation), imposing a mandatory tax on previously unrepatriated earnings accumulated offshore since 1986 and establishing global minimum income tax and base erosion tax provisions related to offshore activities and affiliated party payments.
-Due to the timing and significance of the TCJA, the Staff of the Securities and Exchange Commission issued Staff Accounting Bulletin No. 118, which provided registrants a measurement period through 2018 to report the impact of the new US tax law.

-The US Treasury issued several proposed regulations supplementing the TCJA in 2018.
-These proposed regulations are intended to be applicable retroactively and would not materially impact our 2018 tax rate if finalized in current form.
-We currently do not expect them to have a material impact on income tax expense upon final adoption.
+The US Treasury issued several proposed and final regulations supplementing the TCJA in 2018 and 2019.
+The final foreign tax credit regulations and base erosion tax regulations issued in 2019 did not have a material impact to our 2019 tax rate, and we do not expect a material impact upon final adoption of the interest expense limitation regulations or the additional proposed foreign tax credit regulations, if adopted in current form.
 See Note 19 - Income Taxes in the accompanying consolidated financial statements for further information.